Teknival

-Teknivals (the word is a portmanteau of the words tekno and festival) are large free parties which take place for several days.
+Teknivals (a portmanteau of the words tekno and festival) are large free parties which take place for several days.
 They take place most often in Europe and are often illegal under various national or regional laws.
 They vary in size from dozens to thousands of people, depending on factors such as accessibility, reputation, weather, and law enforcement.
 The parties often take place in venues far away from residential areas such as squatted warehouses, empty military bases, beaches, forests or fields.
 The teknival phenomenon is a grassroots movement which has grown out of the rave, punk, reggae sound system and UK traveller scenes and spawned an entire subculture.
 Summer is the usual season for teknivals.

 History

 Teknivals are a larger scale version of free parties and emerged in the early 1990s, when acid house parties and travellers in Great Britain became the target of political repression, culminating in the Criminal Justice and Public Order Act 1994.
 Section 63 of the Act gave the police new powers to close down illegal parties.

 Sound systems then started travelling to countries in Europe where laws were less restrictive and the authorities were uncertain how to stop the festivals.
 One of the most famous of these sound systems was Spiral Tribe, which was at the forefront of the free party movement in Europe.
 Other systems were called Bedlam, Circus Normal, Circus Warp and Vox Populi.
 Desert Storm sound system organised teknivals in France and Spain and brought raves to war-torn Sarajevo, Bosnia, in 1996.
 At one party the front-line was 10 kilometres away and they were asked to turn off their lights in case they attracted enemy fire.

 While some teknivals are one-off events, most take place every year on or around the same date; the biggest, such as the ones in France or Czech Republic, can attract up to 100,000 visitors (2003, France).
-Just as the word 'teknival' was formed by merging the words 'tekno' and 'festival', teknivals in different countries are referred to by abbreviated names, such as the aforementioned Czechtek, Frenchtek (North France) and also Poltek (Poland), Slovtek (Slovakia), Southtek (South Germany), Bulgariatek (Bulgaria), Rotek (Romania) Helltek (Greece, Hellas in Greek), Dutchtek (Netherlands), Easttek (East Germany), U-Tek (Ukraine), Northtek (Canada) and Occitek (Occitania, South France).
+Just as the word 'teknival' was formed by merging the words 'tekno' and 'festival', teknivals in different countries are referred to by abbreviated names, such as the aforementioned Czechtek, Frenchtek (North France) and also Poltek (Poland), Slovtek (Slovakia), Southtek (South Germany), Bulgariatek (Bulgaria), Rotek (Romania) Helltek (Greece, Hellas in Greek), AlbaniaTek (Albania), Dutchtek (Netherlands), Easttek (East Germany), U-Tek (Ukraine), Northtek (Canada) and Occitek (Occitania, South France).
 NorthTek was held on Crown Land in Ontario.